 Grampa is sitting on a bench waiting for his family when a thoughtful-looking man named Marshall Goldman approaches him and asks to hear about his life.
 Grampa tells Goldman about the time he was on a World War II battleship, which was hit by an enemy torpedo, and Goldman, a human-interest columnist, publishes it in The Springfield Shopper.
 Later, Grampa meets Mitch Albom and shares another story with Goldman for a follow-up article.
 Homer becomes jealous of Grampa's newfound fame and seeks a surrogate father.
 But when Homer discovers a draft of Goldman's third story, he must race to find Grampa before it is published and his life is changed forever.
-Written by

 Did You Know?